mfep/genee/README.md

 OPTIONS:
     -d, --datafile <datafile>
             Path to the diary file.
+If the file extension is csv, then the file is assumed to be a CSV text file.
+            Otherwise it is assumed to be an SQLite database.
 When not provided, its value is loaded from persistent configuration file
     -g, --graph-days <graph-days>
             How many days each period should contain.
 When not provided, its value is loaded from persistent configuration file